-- Server is the FQDN or IP address of the LDAP server to search. - Port is the network port of the LDAP server. - Base DN is the distinguished name to use as the search base. - User DN is the FDN of an account with read privileges to the LDAP server - User DN attribute is the name of the uid attribute for a user in the directory.
+Server This parameter is the FQDN or IP address of the LDAP server to search.
+Port The network port of the LDAP server.
+Enable SSL This checkbox determines whether the connection to the LDAP server is encrypted.
+The LDAP server must support encryption for this to work.
+Port 389 is the default port for unencrypted LDAP and port 636 is the default LDAPS port.
+Base DN The distinguished name to use as the search base.
+User DN The FDN of an account with read privileges to the LDAP server.
+Password The password for the User DN account.
+This password is encrypted when saved.
+User DN attribute The name of the uid attribute for a user in the directory.